I grew up around here, but had a lot of life experience becoming a new incarnation of myself in NYC for 6 years. Turns out a lot of cities are pricy.

 1980s pop, indie rock and electronic(I am the biggest '80s fan you'll meet, and music is only the beginning here.)

 (E) I'm pescetarian.
 Not very picky about food, but some's better than others, and I like most things originating from the Far East or Europe that are within my dietary restrictions.
 Speaking of food, I also have a strong urge to see Anthony Bourdain pummeled into humility, but that would take more stamina than any Olympic-level athlete has ever had.

 My sense of humor.
 I'm fairly clownish, in a non-juggalo kind of way.

-Art--including any form--music/movies/TV shows/books/comics/stand-up comedy.
+Art and fiction--including any form--music/movies/TV shows/books/comics/stand-up comedy.
 I'll also include creating art here as a need.

 Non-internet social interaction.
 Do you miss the days when there was more of that as much as I do?